SahilChachra/LAIA/README.md

    - Built with **Langchain** for seamless integration of components.
    - Uses **Redis** for asynchronous request handling, enabling batch inference and improving responsiveness.
    - Deployed using **FastAPI** and **Gunicorn**, ensuring scalable and robust performance.

-5. **Academic Focus**:
-   Tailored to students and researchers, LAIA simplifies the process of extracting meaningful knowledge from vast resources.

 ---